 In just two days, more than 100 volunteers partnered with city staff to spruce up several areas in the heart of Boerne.

-On September 15, 2021, the Boerne chapter of the Native Plant Society of Texas and the Hill Country chapter of the Texas Master Naturalist helped install new plants at Veterans Plaza.
+On September 15, the Native Plant Society of Texas, Boerne chapter and the Texas Master Naturalist, Hill Country chapter helped install new plants at Veterans Plaza.

 Seven volunteers spearheaded the effort, and they were responsible for landscape design, plant research, delivery and installation.
 Not only are the plants themed to be red, white and blue in homage to the history of the plaza, but it will also serve as a pollinator garden to native insects and animals.